Trump adviser appointed to panel on US elections

 Cleta Mitchell was named to the Board of Advisors for the federal Election Assistance Commission.
 The advisory board does not have the ability to directly make policy but can recommend voluntary guidelines to the EAC.
 The EAC certifies voting systems and advises local election offices on compliance with federal election regulations.

-Mitchell was nominated by the Republican-appointed members on the commission and approved by a majority this month.
+Mitchell was nominated by the Republican-appointed members on the commission and approved by a majority vote.

 Mitchell is a prominent Republican lawyer who joined Trump on a Jan.
 2 phone call with Georgia Secretary of State Brad Raffensperger.
 On the call, Trump implored Raffensperger to “find” him enough votes for him to be declared the winner in the battleground state, which was won by President Joe Biden.
 Mitchell claimed she had found possible examples of fraud in the state, but the secretary of state’s office told her that her data was incorrect.